-If, on the other hand, perhaps for financial reasons or fear of dentist reasons, you are unable to proceed with amalgam removal, then at the very least, let’s minimize the damage through a course of treatment with herbs and acupuncture.
+If, on the other hand, perhaps for financial reasons or fear of dentist reasons, you are unable to proceed with amalgam removal, then at the very least, let’s minimize the damage through a course of treatment with herbs and, if it is appropriate, acupuncture.
 So long as we see continuing improvement in your symptoms, then in your own time, begin to replace them.
 But if on a given day you come in and you have damaged your tooth in any way, and a new injection of mercury has leached into your system, then it may be time for more assertive action.

-The reality of modern day life in a major metropolitan city is that our immune systems are under constant attack and are working over-time to protect us from air pollution, unclean food, stress, all sorts of other challenges.
+The reality of modern day life in a major metropolitan city is that our immune system is under constant attack and is working over-time to protect us from air pollution, unclean food, stress, all sorts of other challenges.
 Some of those are beyond our control, but some aren’t.
 I focus a great deal of my clinical efforts on the things my patients have control over like food and their own bodies.
 Mercury toxicity from dental amalgams may be a new area of medicine where there may be doubters and detractors, but if I can help connect your dental health to whatever it is you are chronically suffering from, then this is one of the most critical steps you can take to take charge of your own health.

-- 150 Years of Dental Amalgam: Case Reports spanning 150 years on the advers effects of dental amalgam.
+- 150 Years of Dental Amalgam: Case Reports spanning 150 years on the adverse effects of dental amalgam.
 Relationship to poisoning by elemental mercury.
 Fredrik Berglund, MD, PhD.
 Bio-Probe, 1995.